ktaylor63/southeast/site/content/articles/longleaf-pine-for-georgians-voluntary-conservation-through-partnerships.md

 Thompson believes it is especially important to preserve existing longleaf pine by managing it carefully.
 That includes thinning it occasionally and setting prescribed (controlled) fires periodically to stimulate the native ground cover, or understory.

 He conserves what he calls the three-legged stool of longleaf – the timber; the intact ground cover; and sensitive species, such as the gopher tortoise and the Eastern indigo snake.
-“The gopher tortoise is referred to as the keystone species because he provides a burrow that’s used by some 300 other species of animals,” Thompson says, adding that “the jewel, the real treasure,” is the native understory because it includes 800 to 900 plant species.
+“The gopher tortoise is referred to as the keystone species because he provides a burrow that’s used by some 300 other species of animals,” Thompson says.
+He adds that “the jewel, the real treasure,” is the native understory because it includes 800 to 900 plant species.

 Thompson is replacing faster-growing slash pine he has cultivated for decades with new longleaf.
 Partners Program funding has helped him buy longleaf seedlings.
-And he has even trademarked a Smokey Bear-like character named Burner Bob, a bobwhite quail designed to spread the message the fire is good for longleaf pine ecosystems and associated wildlife.
+And he has even trademarked a Smokey Bear-like character named Burner Bob, a bobwhite quail designed to spread the message that fire is good for longleaf pine ecosystems and associated wildlife.

 ### His philosophy